belushkin/tmpr/README.md

 ```

 ## Basic script usage:
-In order to operate application toolbox.sh script has been created.
+Application has *toolbox.sh* script.
 It is very easy run, stop, ssh, rebuild, run tests and stop the application.

 ```bash
 ./toolbox.sh up # run the application